-- 60. All our staff recognise that emotional and social development and educational achievement contributes significantly to children's wellbeing and that children with poor attendance are at increased risk from abuse, neglect, child sexual exploitation and radicalisation. - 61.
-Knowing where children are during setting hours is an extremely important aspect of safeguarding and so our aim is to always address reasons for non-attendance early.
-Treetops has a rigorous Attendance Process, in line with the DCYP School Attendance Directive which includes a range of measures such as first day calling and contact with partner agencies.
-Where there are ongoing concerns regarding attendance, the SESW, Safeguarding Manager or the Principal Educational Psychologist will be informed - 62.
-We will always follow up with parents/carers when pupils are not at the Early Years Setting, to do this, Treetops need to have at least two up to date telephone numbers for parents/carers.
-Parents will be asked to keep the Early Years Setting informed of any changes to telephone numbers.
-Where we expect a child to attend the Setting, but they fail to take up the place we will inform Unit Welfare and other relevant agencies.
-When a child leaves the Setting, we will record the name of the pupil's new Early Years Setting or school and their expected start date if a setting is known.
+60. All our staff recognise that emotional and social development and educational achievement contributes significantly to children's wellbeing and that children with poor attendance are at increased risk from abuse, neglect, child sexual exploitation and radicalisation.

+61. Knowing where children are during school hours is an extremely important aspect of safeguarding and so our aim is to always address reasons for non-attendance early.

+Hornbill School has a rigorous Attendance Policy (Hornbill School Attendance Policy), in line with the DCYP School Attendance Directive which includes a range of measures such as first day calling and contact with partner agencies.
+Where there are ongoing concerns regarding attendance, the SESW, Safeguarding Manager or the Principal Educational Psychologist will be informed

+62. We will always follow up with parents/carers when pupils are not at school, to do this, the Hornbill School need to have at least two up to date telephone numbers for parents/carers.
+Parents will be asked to keep the school informed of any changes to telephone numbers.
+Where we expect a child to attend the school, but they fail to take up the place we will inform Unit Welfare and other relevant agencies.
+When a pupil leaves the school, we will record the name of the pupil's new school and their expected start date.